Do you currently use Time Tracking software?

 Fujitsu is a multinational information technology equipment and services company headquartered in Tokyo, Japan.
 With approximately 186,000 employees supporting customers in more than 70 countries, Fujitsu is the world’s third-largest IT services provider measured by revenue.

 To keep track of billable hours, expenses, and project timelines, Fujitsu developed an internal time and expense tracking system.
 The application was a mix of spreadsheets, Excel, manual forms, and email.
 Two files were completed by each employee and archived by the personnel department.
 The forms contained working hours, holidays and sick time, and overtime for each day of the month, as well as a project log of activities during the month.

-Both users and administrators that didn’t have checks and balances in place for the form made errors or did not complete the form, which created inaccuracy when preparing effort estimates and comparing actual costs.
+Users and administrators that didn’t have checks and balances in place for the form made errors or did not complete the form, creating inaccuracy when preparing effort estimates and comparing actual costs.
 This process was painful, time-consuming, and costly.
 Additionally, the internally-created time tracking solution wasn’t scalable, so it could not fulfill the company’s growing needs.

 After a free trial, Fujitsu selected Replicon since they were easy-to-use, easy to administer, and fully supported.
 The fact that they were flexible was a bonus:

 If you’re curious about any of the time tracking products or features listed in this guide, we’d love to talk to you.
-Call one of our in-house specialists for a free consultation, or use the Product Selection Tool on our website to get a personalized recommendation.
+Call one of our in-house specialists for a free consultation, or use the Product Selection Tool at the top of the page to get personalized recommendations.